 - I love to laugh.

-- Outside in summer + by my fireplace in winter = happy me.
+- Outside in summer + in front of my fireplace in winter = happiness.

 And the professional highlights . . .

 - Undergraduate and Graduate degrees from the State University of New York.